solid/solidproject.org/pages/about.md

 [Pod Providers](/users/get-a-pod), or you can
 [host it yourself](/self-hosting/).

-You can also have more than one pod, hosted in different places.
+You can also have more than one Pod, hosted in different places.
 This is effectively transparent to the applications and services you use, because your data, wherever it is hosted, or data that has been shared with you, is all linked through your